 Veterans Mental Health Initiatives: This is an area of endeavor where programs have come and gone.
 Our recent focus has been to encourage state initiatives that make a difference in mental healthcare.
 The Veterans Sanctuary Project, which served veterans with the co-occurring addiction and PTSD and required government-community cooperation, failed because federal (particularly the VA), state and local county governments limited their thinking and could not find ways to work with it, despite calls for such efforts nationally.
 Meanwhile, we continue to publish and distribute an LVMAC-tailored, copyrighted booklet to inform and educate spouses, parents, children and friends on what Post Traumatic Stress Disorder (PTSD) is about, to recognize its symptoms; and how to obtain assistance – especially local assistance in the Lehigh Valley.
 The booklet has also proven useful to local judiciary, legislative and municipal officials.

-Project Healing Waters Fly Fishing © Program: A recreational program conducted in partnership with the PHWFF, Inc. with the goal of assisting in the physical and emotional rehabilitation of the Lehigh Valley’s disabled veterans and service members through the use of fly fishing and fly tying education and outings.
-If not the first, LVMAC was among the first to introduce this program into Pennsylvania.
+Trout Unlimited’s Veterans Service Partnership Program: A recreational program conducted in partnership with the Trout Unlimited, Inc., after a long and fruitful partnership with Project Healing Waters Fly Fishing, Inc., with the goal of assisting in the physical and emotional rehabilitation of the Lehigh Valley’s disabled veterans and service members through the use of fly fishing and fly tying education and outings.
+If not the first, LVMAC was among the first to introduce this type of program into Pennsylvania.
 The program is an example of using a member organization, Trout Unlimited – Hokendauqua, to execute an LVMAC program tailored to Lehigh Valley needs.
 It brings people from all walks of life together as a community to help our disabled military veterans obtain a normal as possible life.

 Veterans Visitation Program: Most veterans organizations place heavy emphasis on VA and state veterans homes and many overlook the other long-term care facilities.
 Consequently, a gap in attention occurs where often most needed – the private sector.
 We created this program to encourage and facilitate member and other local community organizations in visiting as many veterans possible in nursing homes and personal care/assisted living facilities throughout Lehigh and Northampton Counties for the purpose of ensuring their welfare and improving their quality of life.